nus-cs2103-AY2223S2/ip/docs/README.md

 Follow these simple steps and you'll never miss another event or deadline!

 1. Download Smudge from [here](https://github.com/nevinlim/ip/releases).
-2. Double click it. (if you've done this, skip 3 and 4)
+2. Double click it. (if this does not work (weird text comes out), go to step 3 - 4)
-3. Open a command window (Powershell, Terminal) in the directory you downloaded Smudge
+3. (You may skip this step if step 2 works) <br>Open a command window (Powershell, Terminal) in the directory you downloaded Smudge
-4. Using the command window, type the following command:
+4. (You may skip this step if step 2 works) <br> Using the command window, type the following command:
 `java -jar Smudge.jar`
 4. Start freeing your mind from event dates 😼